-- i The Three-Year EE Plan will contain sections that describe the following: - a Consistency with the requirements of Section 1.3, - b.
+- A. Purpose - i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) will be filed pursuant to R.I.
+Gen. Laws §§ 39-1-27.7(c)(4). - ii.
+The Three-Year EE Plan will propose overall and initial Energy Efficiency and Conservation Procurement budgets, savings goals, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
+These initial budgets and goals shall be illustrative and provisional and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period. - ii.
+The Three-Year EE Plan will identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are consistent with the Standards provided herein. - iv.
+The structure of a performance incentive plan will only be proposed in the Three-Year EE Plan. - B. Content - i The Three-Year EE Plan will contain sections that describe the following: - a Consistency with the requirements of Section 1.3, - b.
 Strategies and Approaches to Planning, - c.
 Analysis of total energy likely to be saved in Rhode Island through energy efficiency over the three years, and the portion of those total energy savings that will be delivered by the distribution company's EE programs.
-At a minimum, this analysis should include: - (1) An estimate of the total energy likely to be saved and emissions reduced in Rhode Island through energy efficiency over the three years, for the following fuel types: electricity, natural gas, and delivered fuels; - (2) For each of the fuel types, an estimate of the portion of total energy savings and emissions reductions that is likely to be delivered by the distribution company's EE programs and the associated budget; - (3) For each of the fuel types, an estimate of the portion of total energy savings and emissions reductions that is likely to be delivered by state and local programs beyond the distribution company's EE programs, and the associated budget; - (1)(4) For each of the fuel types, an analysis of what entities or programs will likely deliver the remaining portion of total energy savings and emissions reductions that will not be delivered by the distribution company's EE programs or other state and local programs.

-bd_Initial funding plan, initial budget, and initial goals.
+At a minimum, this analysis should include: - (1) An estimate of the total energy likely to be saved in Rhode Island through energy efficiency over the three years, for the following fuel types: electricity, natural gas, and delivered fuels; - (2) For each of the fuel types, an estimate of the portion of total energy savings that is likely to be delivered by the distribution company's EE programs and the associated budget; - (3) For each of the fuel types, an estimate of the portion of total energy savings that is likely to be delivered by state and local programs beyond the distribution company's EE programs, and the associated budget; - (1)(4) For each of the fuel types, an analysis of what entities or programs will likely deliver the remaining portion of total energy savings that will not be delivered by the distribution company's EE programs or other state and local programs. - bd\Initial funding plan, initial budget, and initial goals. - (1) The distribution company will develop an initial funding plan using, Page | 11 as necessary, the following sources of funding to meet the budget requirement of the Three-Year EE Plan and fulfill the statutory mandate of Least-Cost Procurement.
+The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments:

-- (1) The distribution company will develop an initial funding plan using, as necessary, the following sources of funding to meet the budget requirement of the Three-Year EE Plan and fulfill the statutory mandate of Least-Cost Procurement.
-The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments: - (i) the existing System Benefits Charge (SBC); - (ii) revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
-Gen. Laws § 23-82-6; - (iv) funds from any state; federal; or international climate or cap
+- (i) the existing System Benefits Charge (SBC); - (ii) revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
+Gen. Laws § 23-82-6; - (iv) funds from any state; federal; or international climate or cap and trade legislation or regulation, including, but not limited to, revenue or allowances allocated to expand energy efficiency programs;

-11 As the Three-Year Plan is illustrative and provisional, variances between Annual Energy Efficiency Plans and Three-Year Plans due to changes in factors such as, but not limited to, sales forecasts, funding sources, avoided costs, and evaluation results may be acceptable, and are subject to PUC review of the distribution company's explanation for those variances.
+&lt;sup>11 As the Three-Year Plan is illustrative and provisional, variances between Annual Energy Efficiency Plans and Three-Year Plans due to changes in factors such as, but not limited to, sales forecasts, funding sources, avoided costs, and evaluation results may be acceptable, and are subject to PUC review of the distribution company's explanation for those variances.